E28MS/CloudPortfolio/Projects/Bicep/Project Overview.md

 ## Assignment
 You have been tasked with helping a company transition to the cloud.
 The company's infrastructure was analyzed by a previous team, and a diagram was created based on the current situation.
 You can find these diagrams in the attachments.

 You will build the Infrastructure as Code app to bring this design to the cloud.
-It is intended that you use AWS's CDK or Azure's Bicep for this app.
+It is intended that you use Azure's Bicep for this app.
 The following requirements are specified as necessary:
 - All VM disks must be encrypted.
 - The web server must be backed up daily.
 Backups must be retained for 7 days.
 - The web server must be installed in an automated manner.